WPDevelopers/notificationx/README.txt

 ## 📌 BEST NOTIFICATION BAR PLUGIN FOR WORDPRESS ##

 Let the visitors know about your special offers, deals, announcements, etc. with a call to action. **NotificationX** brings the [best notification bar](https://notificationx.com/features/) solution for WordPress, and it's absolutely free.
-You could turn on the end, start time, you will get detail analytics how your notification bar performed as well.
+You could turn on the end, and start time, you will get detailed analytics on how your notification bar performed as well.

 ### 🔝 FEATURES: ###

-- Super simple interface, ready themes, and advanced design option and to easy to set up the notifications alert
+- Super simple interface, ready themes, and advanced design options and to easy to set up the notifications alert
 - Quick Builder Setup to improve user experience
 - Supports WooCommerce, Easy Digital Download, Freemius [PRO], Envato [PRO]
-- Customization option to the display across the site, on specific posts, pages or exclude from the specific location
+- Customization option to display across the site, on specific posts, pages or exclude from the specific location
-- Advanced **19+ integrations** to power up your social proof marketing strategies
+- Advanced **19+ integrations** to power up your social-proof marketing strategies
 - Connect NotificationX with **Zapier** to build absolutely anything [PRO]
 - Showcase live notifications to any other WordPress or non-WordPress websites with [Cross Domain Notice](https://notificationx.com/docs/notificationx-cross-domain-notice/) [PRO]
 - Global Queue Management to get full control over your popup notifications [PRO]
-- Advanced Role Management to decide who can create or edit notifications & check Analytics report [PRO]
+- Advanced Role Management to decide who can create or edit notifications & check Analytics reports [PRO]
 - Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked or even its Click-through Rate
 - Option to deactivate unnecessary integrations to keep the site lightweight
 - [Exclusive evergreen time](https://www.youtube.com/watch?v=zZPF5nJD4mo&list=PLWHp1xKHCfxAj4AAs3kmzmDZKvjv6eycK) on Notification [Bar](https://www.youtube.com/watch?v=zZPF5nJD4mo&list=PLWHp1xKHCfxAj4AAs3kmzmDZKvjv6eycK) to make your bar status refreshing all the time for visitors [PRO]